-While all of these characteristics are common in systems found in the defence sector, in practice they could be found in other sectors using complex technology or where the interactions of system elements is complex.
-IEC 63187 is initially directed at the defence sector; however, there is nothing inherently defence specific in its normative requirements.
+While all of these characteristics are common in systems found in the defense sector, in practice they could also be found in other regulated sectors using complex technology or where the interactions of system elements are complex.
+IEC 63187 aims to address defense sector issues; however, there is nothing inherently defense-specific in the normative requirements it sets.

-1.2 The IEC 63187 approach
+The IEC 63187 approach

 When developing a complex system, safety is neither something that can be managed independently, nor the end goal of the system.
-It is an emergent property of the system as a whole, rather than a separate feature that can be designed in.
+It is an emergent system property rather than a separate feature that can be designed in.
 Similarly, safety is not the outcome of a single technical or managerial process, but the result of the multi-disciplinary combination of activities that go into designing, manufacturing, deploying and operating the system.

-IEC 63187 recognises this, and also recognises that a standardized body of good practice already exists in disciplines like systems engineering, risk and quality management, which may not be specifically aimed at managing safety, but nonetheless supports delivery of safe socio-technical systems.
-Rather than attempting to duplicate these standards, IEC 63187 builds on them to explain how they can be extended using systems thinking and systems engineering to produce an effective framework for managing the functional safety aspects of a complex system.
+IEC 63187 recognizes this, and also recognizes that a standardized body of good practice already exists in disciplines like systems engineering, risk and quality management, which may not be specifically aimed at managing safety, but nonetheless supports delivery of safe socio-technical systems.
+Rather than attempting to duplicate these standards, IEC 63187 builds on them to explain how they can be extended using systems thinking and systems engineering to produce an effective framework for managing the safety aspects of a complex system.

-Fig. 1.
-IEC 63187 pedigree
+Figure 1 - IEC 63187 pedigree

-In particular, IEC 63187 builds on the systems engineering framework of IEC 15288 (IEC 2015).
-Although IEC 61508 is the 'horizontal standard' or 'Basic Safety Publication' for functional safety of E/E/PE systems, the detailed approach described in IEC 61508 is only appropriate for those defence systems that fit the functional concept described in the standard.
-Instead of building directly on IEC 61508, IEC 63187 aligns more directly to IEC 15288.
-It takes the concept of systems engineering processes managed within a life cycle framework, and specifies additional requirements on those processes to achieve the intent of IEC 61508 for defence systems.
-These additional requirements are targeted at ensuring both that the safety objectives for the system will be achieved, and that adequate assurance information will be produced to give the acquiring organisation confidence that this is so.
-Beyond this, IEC 63187 also provides a framework for understanding the interaction between hazards at different layers of the systems hierarchy, and specifying safety requirements on the lower layers.
+In particular, IEC 63187 builds on the systems engineering framework of ISO/IEC/IEEE 15288 (ISO, 2015).
+Although IEC 61508 (IEC, 2010) is the 'horizontal standard' or 'Basic Safety Publication' for functional safety of E/E/PE systems, the detailed approach described in IEC 61508 only fits those systems that match the functional concept described in the standard.
+Instead of building directly on IEC 61508, IEC 63187 aligns more directly to ISO/IEC/IEEE 15288.
+It takes the concept of systems engineering processes managed within a life cycle framework and specifies additional requirements on those processes to achieve the intent of IEC 61508.

-&lt;sup>1 Meaning that it gives "fundamental principles, concepts, terminology or technical characteristics, relevant to a number of technical committees and of crucial importance to ensure the coherence of the corpus of standardization documents" (IEC 2022a)
+&lt;sup>1 Meaning that it gives "fundamental principles, concepts, terminology or technical characteristics, relevant to a number of technical committees and of crucial importance to ensure the coherence of the corpus of standardization documents" (IEC, 2022)